-Using a Design and Build vs. Build Only company - Which option is best for your home renovation?
+Using a Design and Build company vs. using Build Only - Which option is best for your home renovation?

 1. Do you engage a company that does both the design and build?
 Or,